ab-cio/anagram/README.md

 and caching the anagrams of all words.
 As such, it is optimized for fast lookups of anagrams of _multiple_ individual words.

+The sort order of the word list is preserved in the returned anagrams.
+Using a sorted word list will ensure that the returned anagrams are also sorted.

 ## Clone
 ```
 $ git clone https://github.com/ab-cio/anagram.git